Seemingly the only survivor of a deadly epidemic, a man takes a chance on helping a stranger.

 The year was 2005.
 I, along with my BFF Marco Mazzoni, dove headfirst into the most painful creative project.
-I wrote the script while at work over a week or so, and we decided to start production in July.
+I wrote the script at work for over a week, and we decided to start production in July.
 Oh, by the way, we lived in Phoenix, Arizona, at the time.
 Oh, and by the way, July in Phoenix is like living on the surface of the sun while the universe throws tiny sharp pieces of hate at you.
-Anyway, I took a week off of work, and we started the shoot.
+I took a week off of work, and we started the shoot.

 THE SONOLTA (SONY + MINOLTA)